uwindsorcss/csgames-2023-team-a-question/.github/pull_request_template.md

 PLEASE FILL IN THE FOLLOWING!

 ## Full Name
-John Johnson
+Cole Fuerth

 ## UWindsor Email
-john.johnson@uwindsor.ca
+fuert11g@uwindsor.ca

 ## Application Form
-- [ ] I certify I have submitted the [application form](https://forms.office.com/r/R4A1JyB3Xf)
+- [x] I certify I have submitted the [application form](https://forms.office.com/r/R4A1JyB3Xf)

 ## Briefly explain how your solution works and how to run it